dougeby/IntuneDocs/intune/certificates-scep-configure.md

 ---
 title: Configure and manage SCEP certificates with Intune
-titleSuffix: "Intune Azure preview"
+titleSuffix: "Intune on Azure"
-description: "Intune Azure preview: Learn how to configure your infrastructure, then create and assign Intune SCEP certificate profiles."
+description: Learn how to configure your infrastructure, then create and assign Intune SCEP certificate profiles."
 keywords:
 author: lleonard-msft
 ms.author: alleonar